-The Audio Guild provides audio visual support for the worship services, forums and other programs.
-Guild members also record worship services for on-line use.
+The Audio Guild provides audio-visual support for church services, forums and other programs.
+Audio Guild members also record church services for on-line use.
 For more information contact Larry Joplin.

 The Taizé service is based on the method of prayer utilized in the Taizé community of Taizé, France.
 It is a time of listening, a time to leave things before God, a time to be before God, to have one’s soul open for God.
-The Taizé Choir, under the leadership of Mary Reynolds, provides instrumental and choral music for the Taizé Service on the first Sunday of the month.
-For…Read More »
+The Taizé Choir, under the leadership of Mary Reynolds, provides instrumental and choral music for the Taizé Service on the first Sunday of every month.
+F…Read More »